eliona-smart-building-assistant/eliona-scripts/README.md

 This script calculates **Heating Degree Days (HDD)** based on weather data for a specified location.
 It retrieves the daily average outdoor temperature, computes the required HDD for heating, and sends the results to an asset in the **Eliona** system.

+---

-## How the Script Works
+## 📋 How the Script Works

 1. **Weather Data Fetching**: The script retrieves daily average outdoor temperatures from the [Open-Meteo API](https://open-meteo.com/).
 2. **Heating Degree Days Calculation**: HDD is computed based on the difference between a base indoor temperature (20°C) and the outdoor temperature when it falls below the heating threshold (12°C).
 3. **Data Submission to Eliona**: The calculated HDD and average outdoor temperature are sent to a specific asset in the Eliona system, identified by its Global Asset Identifier (GAI).

+---

-## Concept: Heating Degree Days (HDD)
+## 🔎 Concept: Heating Degree Days (HDD)

-Heating Degree Days (HDD) are a metric used to estimate heating energy requirements for a building.
+Heating Degree Days (HDD) is a metric used to estimate heating energy requirements for a building.
 HDD is calculated when the outdoor temperature is below a set threshold (in this case, 12°C).
-The difference between the base indoor temperature (20°C) and the outdoor temperature indicates how much energy is needed to heat the building.
+The difference between the base indoor temperature (20°C) and the outdoor temperature shows how much energy is needed to heat the building.

-For example:
+### 📌 Example:
 - If the outdoor temperature is **5°C**, the HDD is:
 HDD = 20°C - 5°C = 15
 - If the outdoor temperature is **14°C**, no heating is needed, and HDD is: